More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Acknowledgements

 \section{Acknowledgements}

-The author thanks the developers of the \texttt{R2BEAT} package (Stefano Falorsi, Andrea Fasulo, Alessio Guandalini, Daniela Pagliuca, Marco D.\ Terribili, Giulio Barcaroli, and Ilaria Bombelli, primarily affiliated with the Italian National Institute of Statistics, Istat) and the \texttt{mcmcsae} package (Harm Jan Boonstra, with contributions from Grzegorz Baltissen, of the Central Bureau of Statistics, The Netherlands) for making their software freely available.
-The author also thanks Dr Harm Jan Boonstra and Dr Andrea Fasulo for helpful advice on the use of \texttt{mcmcsae} and \texttt{R2BEAT} respectively.
+The author thanks the developers of the \texttt{R2BEAT} package (Stefano Falorsi, Andrea Fasulo, Alessio Guandalini, Daniela Pagliuca, Marco D.\ Terribili, Giulio Barcaroli, and Ilaria Bombelli; primarily affiliated with the Italian National Institute of Statistics, Istat) and the \texttt{mcmcsae} package (Harm Jan Boonstra; Central Bureau of Statistics, The Netherlands) for making their software freely available.
+The author thanks Dr Harm Jan Boonstra and Dr Andrea Fasulo for helpful advice.
+The author is grateful to the Associate Editor and one referee for detailed and constructive comments that substantially improved the manuscript.